 I have included the questions that I was asked, but to protect the askers’ anonymity, I have not included their names.

 What is your greatest technical accomplishment to date that you are most proud of?

 I wrote an in memory database in four hours that was fully test-driven, fetched records in O(1) time, and supported nested transactions, with solutions in place to keep down the database footprint even while transactions were open.
+(Here’s a series I wrote about that project).
 I did it as a code challenge for a company that rejected me.

 As far as big projects, I managed to solve a whole bunch of business problems by re-imagining their data in a graph schema rather than a relational one, and porting the whole thing to a graph database accessed through an API.
 Again, fully test driven, and ended up being a useful tool for other team members to learn testing, REST APIs, and cypher (the SQL of graph databases).